daniel-frak/keycloak-user-migration/README.md

   "encoding": "BASE32"
 }
 ```
-name should be the name of the totp device, while secret is the secret, that could be encoded in "BASE32" or as the utf8 bytes.
+`name` should be the name of the totp device, while `secret` is the secret, that could be encoded in "BASE32" or as UTF-8 plaintext.
-For the utf8 bytes just set the encoding attribute to null.
+For the utf8 bytes just set the `encoding` attribute to null.
-Possible Algorithms are: HmacSHA1, HmacSHA256, HmacSHA512
+Possible `algorithm`s are: HmacSHA1, HmacSHA256, HmacSHA512